datarobot-oss/custom-models-action/README.md

 https://github.com/datarobot/custom-models-action/blob/62b9df9e8895becabd7592e65c0ed52252690498/src/schema_validator.py#L679
 ).

-The deployment's definition YAML file (either a single or multiple) can be located anywhere in the repository.
+The deployment definition YAML file (single or multiple) can be located anywhere in the repository.

 For examples, please refer to the [deployment definition examples section](#deployment-examples)